KalebDykema/TypeScript-Sandbox/README.md

       function addNums (a: number, b: number, c?: number) {
       ...
       ```
+- ``!``
+   - The bang operator is used to mark a variable as not null when there's a chance it could be.
+This is primarialy useful for DOM manipulation.
+      ```
+      const anchor = document.querySelector("a")!;

+      // TypeScript would normally yell at us about this potentially being null, but the bang operator up above stops that from happening. console.log(anchor.href);
+      ```

 ## Aliases
 You can save a type or group of types on an alias for later reference.
 For example: